yalesong/tvsum/README.md

 ## Reference
-Song, Yale, Jordi Vallmitjana, Amanda Stent, and Alejandro Jaimes. **"Tvsum: Summarizing web videos using titles."** In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition, pp. 5179-5187.
+Song, Yale, Jordi Vallmitjana, Amanda Stent, and Alejandro Jaimes. **"TVSum: Summarizing web videos using titles."** In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition, pp. 5179-5187.
 2015.